-on the main interface or press the (1) button to enter the sampling interface.
+on the main interface or press the button to enter the sampling interface.

-Warning: There is input time of cases in the system setting, therefore, in default, case information should be input before sampling. (refer to 7.3 for details)
+Note: There is input time of cases in the system setting, therefore, in default, case information should be input before sampling. (refer to 7.3 for details)

-The sampling interface provides several lead display modes, including 3-lead, 6-lead and 12-lead.
-The following figure uses 12-lead as an example:
+The sampling interface provides several lead display modes, including 1-lead, 3-lead, 6-lead and 12-lead.